rkernan/vim-modestatus/README.md

 Modestatus is (yet another) statusline replacement aimed at users who prefer an easy to configure, minimalist vim statusline.

+It's designed to be:
+- *Simple.* 100% vimscript and designed to have as few moving parts as possible.
+- *Customizable.* Everything from statusline part colors to string formats can be modified.
+- *Extensible.* Extensions can define new parts and behaviors.
+New extensions are easy to create.

 ## Installation

 Just choose your favorite plugin manager: